Frequently Asked Questions

 What do I do if I am questioning my sexuality or gender identity?

 The LGBT Center is here to help!
-Email firstname.lastname@example.org to set up a meeting with Judy Jarvis, LGBT Center Director, to talk through what’s on your mind and the resources we have that might help you.
+Email firstname.lastname@example.org to set up a meeting with Eric Anglero, LGBT Center Program Coordinator, to talk through what’s on your mind and the resources we have that might help you.